Skip to Content

 Authenticate to Grepr REST APIs

-• client ID: A unique identifier for your organization.
+• client ID: A unique identifier for your service account.

-• client secret: A secret key to authenticate your organization.
+• client secret: A secret key to authenticate your service account.

 The exception to the access restrictions for the Grepr APIs is the POST /v1/triggers endpoint to create external triggers.